inoue0124/kaldi_s2s/README.md

 cd kaldi_s2s
 ```
 ###  Preparation of training data
-The data dir which contains phonem posterior vectors written in text file format is neccessary.
+t is necessary to place the phoneme posterior vector data in text format in the data directory.
-Decode utterances and save posterior vectors by using Kaldi.
+Please calculate phoneme posterior by decoding speech files with kaldi.
-This program requires text files that posterior vectors are written one by one.
+It is assumed that one voice is stored in one file.

 ### Run
 At first, rewirte the number of data, epoch, batch size (Written in keras_seq2seq.py)